nstefan55/nstefan55/README.md

 ## ⭐ About Me

-I am a first-year graduate student at the University of Applied Sciences Velika Gorica, passionate about web application development and improving software solutions in the internet environment.
+I am a 2nd year graduate student at the University of Applied Sciences Velika Gorica, passionate about web application development and improving software solutions in the internet environment.
 I enjoy staying active, learning new technologies, and working collaboratively in teams to solve creative challenges.

 ## 🛠️ Technical Skills (College & Self-Learning)